orbitalhybridization/bci-shape/README.md

 ## Abstract (Excerpt)

-The present study, which is a brain-computer interface for classifying shape mental imagery, a subject on which there is little existing research.
+The present study utilizes a brain-computer interface for classifying shape mental imagery, a subject on which there is little existing research.
 The goal of the study is to replicate the classification accuracy results of Esfahani & Sundararajan, particularly Experiment 1.2, in which researchers were